skasproject/skas/docsite/docs/architecture.md

 ### Token expired

-And here is the sequence when a token has expired:
+Here is the sequence when a token has expired.

 ``` mermaid
 sequenceDiagram